emineuysal95/emineuysal95/README.md

 👋 Hi there, I'm Emine!

-I'm an aspiring data scientist with a background in e-commerce analytics, currently based in Calgary, Canada.
+I'm an aspiring data scientist/analyst with a background in e-commerce analytics, currently based in Calgary, Canada.
 I’m passionate about transforming data into meaningful insights and building practical solutions to real-world problems.

 💼 Background